Stop sitting still and do these 3-minute activities throughout the workda

 You'll need to take your shoes off and, if possible, your socks.
 However, if you work in an actual office, be considerate of co-workers who might not want to see (or smell) your feet!

 Cross one leg over the other, focusing on the top foot.
-Point your toes forward and down, like a ballerina, then flex your foot back to point your toes up, spr
+Point your toes forward and down